 Q5.
 When will the project begin and how long will it last?

-A5.
 The project is expected to last four years, and began October 2019.
-The construction phase of the project is expected to last 4-6 months beginning in late 2021, which may increase traffic during some hours to this block and neighboring blocks.
+The construction phase of the project is expected to last 4-6 months beginning in late 2022, which may increase traffic during some hours to this block and neighboring blocks.
 The schedule is approximately:

-Year 1: Recruit participants, conduct water and energy review or audit of buildings, develop preliminary design.
+Year 1: Recruit participants, conduct water and energy review or assessment of buildings, develop preliminary design